diffblue/gitlab/doc/development/documentation/styleguide/word_list.md

 Use lowercase for **milestones**.

+## Minimal Access

+When writing about the Minimal Access role:

+- Use a capital **M** and a capital **A**.
+- Write it out:
+  - Use: if you are assigned the Minimal Access role
+  - Instead of: if you are a Minimal Access user

+- When the Minimal Access role is the minimum required role:
+  - Use: at least the Minimal Access role
+  - Instead of: the Minimal Access role or higher

+Do not use bold.

+Do not use **Minimal Access permissions**.
+A user who is assigned the Minimal Access role has a set of associated permissions.

 ## n/a, N/A, not applicable

 When possible, use **not applicable**.
 Spelling out the phrase helps non-English speaking users and avoids